Two-dimensional models of type theory: Categorical models for : structural aspects

 But this follows by the $\Id$-computation rule and the definition of $\lift{(f.\ro f.\ro f)}$.
 Thus we have~\eqref{claim} as claimed.
 We now use this to affirm the second equality in~\eqref{equalities}.
 Given $x : \Lambda$, we have that:

 \end{proof}

-\begin{Rk} Although somewhat technical, the previous Proposition is absolutely crucial for obtaining a sound notion of two-dimensional model.
+\begin{Rk} Although it may seem somewhat technical, the result we have just proven is absolutely crucial for obtaining a sound notion of two-dimensional model.
+Without it, our models would not necessarily be sound for the rules expressing stability of the elimination rules under change of ambient context.
+It is not just the identity type rules would be afflicted either: we will see in \S \ref{intidtypes}--\S \ref{intprodtypes} below that Proposition~\ref{stabilityiso} is used in verifying the stability under substitution of \emph{all} the type-theoretic elimination rules.
 One of the key issues in giving higher-dimensional and homotopy-theoretic semantics for intensional type theory will be finding an appropriate counterpart of this Proposition. \end{Rk}